mawaldne/go-uptime/README.md

 # go-uptime
 Uptime monitor

 Uptime utility to ping a configured set of urls.
-My first attempt at learning go.
-Nothing fancy.
+Please note this is my first attempt at learning go.

 TODO:
 Email notifer
-Slack notifer
 Test out go channels